 }

-If you are thinking this is not enough you are correct.
-We still have some more work to do.
-But lets leave it at that for version one.
+If you think this is not enough, you are correct.
+We still have more work to do, but let's leave it at that for version one.

 Summary

-So in this initial post we have looked at a typical first attempt at a smart pointer and summarized the common problems I often see in these home grown smart pointer implementations.
+In this initial post, we have examined a typical first attempt at a smart pointer and summarized the common problems I often see in these homegrown smart pointer implementations.